isomerpages/nlb-biblioasia/_jul-2010/Early Tourist Guidebooks: The Illustrated Guide to the Federated Malay States.md

 [^10]: Nan Hall, “[The Tall Boy Who Came Back With an Album](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19560617-1.2.98),” _Straits Times_, 17 June 1956, 1.
 (From NewspaperSG)

-[^11]: G. R. Lambert, well-known for his black- and-white photographs of Singapore and the Malay Peninsula was a contemporary of Kleingrothe.
+[^11]: G.R.
+Lambert, well known for his black-and-white photographs of Singapore and the Malay Peninsula, was a contemporary of Kleingrothe.
 Kleingrothe had in fact begun his career in Southeast Asia as manager of the Deli branch of G. R. Lambert and Company.

 [^12]: “Malayan Outpost: The Work of the Malay States Information Agency,” _British Malaya Magazine: Magazine of the Association of British Malaya_ (May 1926), 27–28.
 (Microfilm NL 7599 (1926–30)